business-service-solution-gmbh/id24.tr-react-sample/README.md

 - in the same target go to General and in Frameworks, Libraries and Embedded Content find `IdentifySDK.xcframework` and select `Embed and Sign` option

+# Configure App
+- Set your api URL in App.tsx:
+  `const apiUrl = "XXXXXX-ENTERYOURAPIURLHERE-XXXXXX";`

 # run iOS
 - in root folder run `npm start`
 - open another terminal. run `npm run ios`
+  - in case of issues, open `reactAppIdentify.xcworkspace` and try to run the app from there